Thank You for Considering NIST!

-NIST welcomes students from all over the world to apply to our school, and applications are accepted for review throughout the year.
+NIST welcomes families from all over the world to join our community, and applications are accepted for review throughout the year.
 However, we strongly believe that selecting a school for your child is one of the most important decisions you can make, and one that deserves careful consideration.
-Before submitting an application, we highly encourage parents to visit our school by arranging to meet one of our admissions team and touring our campus.
-All applications must be submitted through the online application form.
-Also note that if you are currently living in Bangkok at the time of application, the deadline for submission is 16 December.
+Whenever possible, before submitting an application, we highly encourage parents to arrange a visit with a member of our admissions team.

-Our admissions committee will review the application in accordance with the school’s admissions criteria.
+Our admissions committee will review all complete applications in accordance with the school’s admissions criteria and to see whether or not we are able to cater for the year level.
 The length of this process varies depending on the time of year at which you apply, and factors taken into account about each applicant include:

 - Class size/space availability